NaluKit/nalu/etc/wiki/05 Routes.md

 **The type of the parameter is always String.**

 You can add as much parameters as you like.
 Every parameter has to Start with '/:'.

+**Note**

+Characters like '?', '&' and '#' are characters that can not be used inside a route, nor as a parameter value.
+A parameter value containing a '/'-character is also illegal.
+If you like to use this values, you need to escape them.